 “We have one shared bank account for the rent and groceries and an additional one each.” –K

 We thoroughly enjoyed reading and gaining insight into this multi-layered topic.
-Finding the right approach in a relationship can be challenging, but through communication and openness it can also be considered an exciting adventure to help one another grow.
+Finding the right approach in a relationship can be challenging, but through communication and openness, it can also be considered an exciting adventure to help each other grow.
 Thank you to those who took the time to share with us your honest and accessible approach to finances!